tc39/notes/es9/2018-03/mar-20.md

 DE: One thing is finding a place with a good video conference setup, what we should do about that?

 API: It might be a requirement to specify a system, and have a system brought in.
 It's becoming increasingly difficult when trying to set up a meeting to get rooms that are large enough to have a group as big.
-If a host needs to also have microphones etc. Tthis further narrows the number of spaces we can use.
+If a host needs to also have microphones etc. This further narrows the number of spaces we can use.
 Can we bring the mic and speaker setup with us?

 KM: On the mic thing, it's good to not shuffling the mic around, it's a bit slow to pass it around.